 A website outlining step-by-step instructions to help you plan ahead, including advanced planning resources and advisory services.
 Operates Monday to Friday, 9am–5pm.

-An Enduring Power of Attorney is a legal document you prepare so a family member of a friend (you can nominate more than one) can make personal and/or financial decisions on your behalf.
+An Enduring Power of Attorney is a legal document you prepare so a family member or a friend (you can nominate more than one) can make personal and/or financial decisions on your behalf.
 Find more information here.

 A simple fact sheet answering common questions about the Enduring Power of Attorney.